forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config/config_old.md

 ## `pruning`

 This section contains the configuration about the pruning options of the database.
-Note that this will have effect only if you add the `"pruning"` entry to the `modules` field of the [`cosmos` config](#cosmos).
+Note that this will have an effect only if you add the `"pruning"` entry to the `modules` field of the [`cosmos` config](#cosmos).

 | Attribute | Type | Description | Example |